diegoauyon/nestjs-vuejs-mongodb-scraper/README.md

 ```

 ### Run the application
-Open another terminal and still within the `blog-backend` project directory run the application with:
+Open another terminal and still within the `be` project directory run the application with:

 ```bash
 npm run start:dev